wp-plugins/jquery-archive-list-widget/readme.txt

  4. Support for archive filters.
  5. Auto expands current/select year from posts.
  6. Select the categories to exclude
- 7. Partial multiple instances support.
+ 7. Multiple instances support.
- 8. Filter support ( [jQuery Archive List] )
+ 8. Shortcode support ( [jQuery Archive List] )
  9. And more to come...

 == Installation ==

 1. Make a directory jquery-archive-list-widget under /wp-content/plugins/
-1. Upload all downloaded files to /wp-content/plugins/jquery-archive-list-widget/ (make sure that web server has permission to write a file in here)
+1. Upload all downloaded files to /wp-content/plugins/jquery-archive-list-widget/
 1. Activate plugin at the plugins section.
 1. Go to Presentation -> Widgets and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write [jQuery Archive List] at the location where it will be shown and save it.

 == Configuration ==

 * Title: title of the widget.
-* Trigger Symbol:  characters to be displayed as a bullet.
+* Trigger Symbol:  characters to be displayed as bullet.
-* jQuery Effect: jQuery's effect to use.
+* Effect: jQuery's effect to use.
+* Expand: when to expand the content of the list.
 * Month Format:  month's display format of the month.
 * Show number of posts: display how many post are published in the year or in the month.
 * Show posts under months:  show post's title under months.
-* Intially expand current year: expands current year at home screen.
+* Only expand/reduce by clicking the symbol: select if animations start when click the link or just the bullet.
 * Exclude categories: Select the categories to exclude.

 == Frequently Asked Questions ==